 The Early Years

 Founded in 1817, the University of Michigan established various health sciences schools and colleges during its first century, including the Medical School, School of Dentistry, College of Pharmacy, and the roots of the School of Public Health and School of Nursing.
-In 1869, U-M became the first U.S. university to own and operate its own hospital, and was the first major medical school to teach science-based medicine.
+In 1869, U-M became the first U.S. university to own and operate its own hospital, and was one of the first major medical schools to teach science-based medicine.
 Near the end of the 19th Century, research started to become central to the university’s mission, and U-M continues that tradition of excellence to this day.

 The Formative Years